jhonma/panda_diplomacy/README.md

 The most time-consuming tasks were data exploration, followed by DataWrapper and Adobe Illustrator.
 Becoming somewhat familiar with DataWrapper's operations was a notable achievement.
 While DataWrapper allows for quick visualization, it has limitations in terms of the number of data series and color expression capabilities.
 As a result, much of the post-production work had to be done in Adobe Illustrator.

 To create Graph 1, four SVGs were output for each series (corresponding to each color pattern of the bars) and manually overlaid in Adobe Illustrator.
-Initially, I was outputting PNG files, but in order to resolve blurring of text within the graphs, I switched to compositing images and text using AI2HTML.
+Initially, that resulted in a simple PNG file, but in order to resolve blurring of text within the graph, I switched to compositing an image and text using AI2HTML.
 In the process, I needed to add support for mobile display (which was cumbersome).
 For graph2, I am simply loading the DataWrapper output into an iframe.

 #### Tools I used (other than python)